f5devcentral/f5-agility-labs-irules/docs/class3/module1/lab1.rst

-Creating and Implementing an LX iRule
+Lab 1 - Creating and Implementing an LX iRule
 -------------------------------------

 Test and Review the Existing Configuration